 Health and safety report to governors: template

-You decide the scope and format of a health and safety report, however it's up to your senior leaders to put the report together.
+As governors, you decide the scope and format of a health and safety report.
+However, it's up to your senior leaders to put the report together.
 Suggest they download and use our template to help keep you informed.

 Contents